This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 - Caregivers should adjust the hot water tank to ensure that bath water will never be too hot.
 Buy and use a bath thermometer to check the water temperature in the bath or shower, so there is no guessing.

-- Always heat the bathroom to a temperature that is comfortable for the senior bathing.
+- Always heat the bathroom to a temperature that is comfortable for senior bathing.

-- If the person is dependent on you for bathing, take time to prepare the room’s temperature, and the water’s temperature.
-Making the bath temperature and the room temperature similar means the body will not have to adjust and strain.
+- If the person depends on you for bathing, take time to prepare the room’s and water’s temperature.
+Making the bath and room temperatures similar means the body will not have to adjust and strain.

-- Set up the bath seat, the transfer board, and chair or wheelchair for transferring the patient into the tub or shower safely.
+- Set up the bath seat, the transfer board, and the chair or wheelchair to safely transfer the patient into the tub or shower.

-- Be especially careful when assisting the patient to enter the tub or shower, so that you don’t slip and hurt yourself.
+- Be especially careful when assisting the patient entering the tub or shower so that you don’t slip and hurt yourself.
 Don’t force or hurry the patient.

-The goal in senior bathing is a safe, comfortable bath for both patient and caregiver.
+The goal of senior bathing is a safe, comfortable bath for both patient and caregiver.

-Caregiver-aid has equipment to make bathing and showering safer for you and your loved ones.
-We have three different Bath Safety Sets which include a shower/bath seat, a hand-held shower head, and a non-slip bath mat.
+Caregiver-aid has the equipment to make bathing and showering safer for you and your loved ones.
+We have three different Bath Safety Sets: a shower/bath seat, a handheld shower head, and a non-slip bath mat.

-The first one is the Bath Safety Set #1 has a seat with no back, and the Lumex handheld shower head with the mat.
+The first one is the Bath Safety Set #1 has a seat with no back, and the Lumex handheld shower head with a mat.

-Bath Safety Set # 2 has a seat with a back on it, and includes the shower head and mat also.
+Bath Safety Set # 2 has a seat with a back on it and also includes the shower head and mat.

-The third is Bath Safety Set #3 has a padded bench which is necessary for patients who need to transfer from a wheelchair into the tub or shower, and the mat and shower head come with it too.
+The third is Bath Safety Set #3 has a padded bench which is necessary for patients who need to transfer from a wheelchair into the tub or shower.
+The mat and shower head come with it too.